This is the story of the first game of old school D&D I ever ran/played.

 “Me finest!
 Coming up!” cackles Switzer as he pours a pint of (random roll) Miasimosa.

-Noxious fumes waft over Three Beard and he asks what it is, letting the vapours sit in front of him long enough to knock out a lesser man.
-Three Beard however makes his Poison save, remains conscious, downs the whole pint and suffers 1 point of damage.
+Noxious fumes waft over Three Beard while he asks what it is, however he makes his Poison save, remains conscious, downs the whole pint and suffers 1 point of damage.
 This brings him back down to a total of 1hp, but the intense good vibes he’s feeling gives him +3 Charisma for the next 40 minutes.
 Bringing his Charisma up from 7 to 10, making him incredibly socially average.

 Feeling more confident than he has in his entire life Three Beard explains the Rudolfo situation to Switzer.